On the density of strongly minimal algebraic vector fields: Introduction

 \subsubsection{Foliations by curves vs vector fields.}

-To study the structure of the invariant horizontal subvarieties of the first projective prolongation of an algebraic vector field, our primary ingredient is the description of {\em the characteristic foliation of a generic foliation by curves} obtained by Pereira in \cite{Pereira-JEMS}.
+To study these invariant horizontal subvarieties in Section 4, our primary ingredient is the description of {\em the characteristic foliation of a generic foliation by curves} obtained by Pereira \cite{Pereira-JEMS}.

-To apply his result, a difficulty that we have to overcome is that we have to account for the subtle articulation between the notions of {\em foliation} and {\em vector field} in the model-theoretic analysis of an autonomous differential equation.
-For instance, it shown in \citep[Example 4.14]{FJMN} that while the two following vector fields
+A difficulty that we have to overcome is to account for the subtle articulation between the notions of {\em foliation} and {\em vector field} in the model-theoretic analysis of an autonomous differential equation.
+For instance, it shown in \citep[Example 4.14]{FJMN} that the two vector fields

-are tangent to the same foliation by curves, they have {\em opposite} semi-minimal analysis (the first one is strongly minimal geometrically trivial while the second one is two-step analyzable in the constants).
-It turns out that for our purposes this articulation between a vector field and the foliation by curves it defines is materialized by the {\em canonical invariant hypersurface $H(v)$} of $\P(T^\ast X)$ given outside of the singular points of $v$ as the projectivization of the conormal bundle of the one-dimensional foliation $\mathcal F(v)$ tangent to the vector field $v$:
+are tangent to the same foliation by curves but have {\em opposite} semi-minimal analysis: the first one is strongly minimal geometrically trivial while the second one is two-step analyzable in the constants.

-\begin{itemize} \item[(I)] on the one hand, the structure of the invariant horizontal subvarieties of the first projective prolongation {\em{contained in the canonical invariant hypersurface $H(v)$}} only depend on the underlying foliation by curves $\mathcal F(v)$. \item[(II)] on the other hand, the {\em invariant multidistributions of codimension one transverse to the foliation $\mathcal F(v)$} --- which are the invariant horizontal subvarieties of the first prolongation of $(X,v)$ intersecting trivially the canonical hypersurface $H(v)$ --- are characteristic features of the vector field $v$. \end{itemize} Studying these two kinds of horizontal subvarieties separately, we obtain in Section 4 the following criterion for minimality based on local information around a singular point of the vector field.
+It turns out that this articulation for an algebraic vector field $(X,v)$ is materialized by the {\em canonical invariant hypersurface $H(v)$} of $\P(T^\ast X)$.
+Outside of the singular locus, this hypersurface is defined as the projectivization of the conormal bundle of the one-dimensional foliation $\mathcal F$ tangent to the vector field $v$.
+In other words, its fiber over a nonsingular point $x \in X \setminus \mathrm{Sing}(v)$ is the projectivization of the vector space

-\begin{thmx}[Theorem \ref{theorem-minimality2}] Let $(X,v)$ be a complex algebraic vector field with reduced singularities of dimension $n \geq 2$.
-Assume that $(X,v)$ admits a singularity $x_0 \in X(\mathbb{C})$ such that \begin{itemize} \item[(a)] the singularity $x_0$ is non-resonant, \item[(b)] the singularity $x_0$ is not contained in any invariant proper positive-dimensional irreducible closed algebraic subvariety of $(X,v)$. \end{itemize} Then the generic type of $(X,v)$ is minimal. \end{thmx}
+There are then two important types of $\P(v^{[1]})$-invariant horizontal subvarieties: the ones contained in $H(v)$ only depend on the foliation $\mathcal F$ and the ones disjoint from $H(v)$ are characteristic features of the vector field $v$ itself.